Please note: Song 7, “Freedom from Guns,” contains sensitive language about gun violence. Please feel free to skip this piece.

 A song about difficult conversations we must face

 1. Freedom from Guns, Doug Balcom, adapted and arranged by Frederick N. West.
-Soloists Elliot Kraber and Miriam Blau.
+Soloists Miriam Blau and Elliot Kraber.
 Spoken dedication by Martha Baskin.

 This song was originally composed by Doug Balcom to be performed at rallies that promote awareness about gun violence and mass shootings in our schools and public spaces.
 This is a very difficult subject, but unfortunately one that touches children’s lives today.
 Frederick N. West adapted and arranged this piece to be sung in memoriam of those who have lost their lives to senseless gun violence.